Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: AMPy experiment processing software

-where $\hat{v_{i}}$ is the velocity vector of i'th robot.
+where $\hat{v_{i}}$ is the velocity vector of the $i$'th robot.
 Such a quantity will reach its maximal value when the velocity directions of all robots are aligned, and can be useful in visualizing flocking and other alignment phenomena.